megan-huckabay/project/README.new.md

 - CSS3
 - JavaScript

+## Notice

+- `Please do not change anything or edit without contacting me.`

 ## Getting Started

 To run this project locally, follow these steps:

 1. Install dependencies: `npm install`
 2. Run the development server: `npm start`
+3. To run test: `npm run test`

 ## Contact